Last Updated on June 2, 2022 by Igor Karni

-When doing an exercise like e-Biking, one of the features that makes this type of activity so accessible is that riders can increase pedal assist any time they feel tired.
+When doing an exercise like e-bike riding, one of the features that make this type of activity so accessible is that riders can increase pedal assist any time they feel tired.
 This way, riders can ensure that they are being safe, while not having to sacrifice physical activity.

 It is also worth noting that low-intensity sports and exercises are especially beneficial for those dealing with asthma.
 Some of these ideal exercises include swimming, walking, hiking, short-distance track and field, recreational cycling, and any other exercise or sport that is done in shorter periods of activity (source).

 A good rule of thumb for asthmatics to keep in mind is that exercises and sports that require continuous activity tend to trigger asthma more easily.
 This includes long-distance running, basketball, soccer, and other high-impact and high-intensity sports.

 That said, asthma patients should not be discouraged: higher intensity exercises are not off the table completely.
 Rather, you will have to build up your endurance slowly to get to a point where those exercises are safe for you, as building up endurance will decrease the chance of triggering your asthma during these activities.

 In fact, it is imperative for you to work on building endurance, as endurance-based exercises and training (also known as aerobic training) help to strengthen your lungs and heart (source).
 Luckily, e-bike riding is an aerobic sport that can be low-intensity, and is also low-impact, which makes it a great option for asthmatic patients to rely on as a main source of exercise.